punitiwari/health_care_system/README.md

 # health_care_system
-This project is health care Management system
+This project is basically a health care Management system